skevalku/aws-axure-controltower/README.md

 # What is this repository?
 This repoistory (for now) holds the AWS account request automation components.

-## Who owns this repository?
-The BioNTech CCoE team led by Nils Kreft

 ## Requirements
  - Terraform 1.3
     - AWS Provider 4.32 (stable)